Treatments and Therapies for Cerebral Palsy

 There are many different types of medications that can be used to treat the symptoms of cerebral palsy.
-Some of the most common types of drugs taken by people with CP include:
+Some of the most common types of drugs taken by people with CP include (1):

 - Anticholinergic medications: These drugs can inhibit the parasympathetic nerve responses that cause involuntary muscle movements and excessive drooling.

-- Anticonvulsant medications: Many people with cerebral palsy also have seizure disorders.
+- Anticonvulsant medications: Many people with cerebral palsy also have seizure disorders/epilepsy.
 Anticonvulsants can inhibit seizure activity by reducing excessive brain stimulation.

-- Antidepressants: The physical and/or cognitive limitations imposed on people with cerebral palsy often lead to feelings of frustration and sometimes more serious mental health concerns such as depression.
-In certain cases, antidepressants may be a necessary complement to therapy and other measures to promote mental and emotional well-being.
+- Antidepressants: The physical and/or cognitive limitations imposed on people with cerebral palsy often lead to feelings of frustration and sometimes more serious mental health concerns such as depression (2).
+In such cases, antidepressants may be a necessary complement to therapy and other measures to promote mental and emotional well-being.

 - Anti-inflammatory medications: Anti-inflammatories can be used to manage pain symptoms in people with cerebral palsy.
 These include anti-inflammatory corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs) and over-the-counter medications such as Tylenol.

 - Muscle relaxants: These can treat spasticity, increase the range of motion, and inhibit excessive muscle contractions.
 Two very important muscle relaxants are botox and baclofen.
 Botox is injected by a medical professional and can be effective at relaxing certain muscles or groups of muscles for several months before an additional injection is needed.
 Baclofen (Lioresal) can be taken orally, transdermally, or through an intrathecal baclofen pump.
 A baclofen pump is a surgically-implanted device that delivers baclofen straight to the spinal cord, where it is needed.
 There are many reported advantages of baclofen pumps over the oral version, including that it is effective at much lower dosages and therefore results in fewer negative side effects.